artsy/README/playbooks/kubernetes.md

 Nodes run services using [systemd](https://wiki.debian.org/systemd).
 Use `systemctl status` to see all running services or `systemctl status docker.service` to inspect the docker daemon service.
 Get logs using [`journalctl`](https://manpages.debian.org/stretch/systemd/journalctl.1.en.html) to view logs for systemd services, so for example to see recent logs for the docker service use `journalctl -u docker.service --follow`

 We pre-install useful packages for system level debugging in our base AMI for Kubernetes machines, so you have `htop` / `lsof` / `netstat` / `tcpdump` all available.
 Another useful tool that aims to provide debugging for container environments is [`sysdig`](https://github.com/draios/sysdig/wiki/sysdig-user-guide) and its curses-interface [`csysdig`](https://github.com/draios/sysdig/wiki/Csysdig-Overview).
-With it you can get stackstraces, inspect file allocations, network connections, etc while filtering on a specific process or container name.
+With it you can get stacktraces, inspect file allocations, network connections, etc while filtering on a specific process or container name.

 If a node is for any reason unable to schedule containers, serve traffic or unresponsive, it can safely be terminated - AWS autoscaling will replace the machine automatically with a new one and it will rejoin the cluster.
 However, terminating a node that is running application pods may result in service disruption for that application if they are the _only_ pods that back that service.